moisestech/3rd-Party-JS/1 3rd-Party JS/4_challenges-3rd-party-widgets/2_shared-env.md

 => "[1, 2, null]"
 ```

-The JSON object is just one example of a native browser object that can be altered by
-competing client code; there are hundreds of others.
-Over the course of this book
+- The JSON object is just one example of a native browser object that can be altered by competing client code; there are hundreds of others.
-we’ll look at solutions for restoring or simply avoiding these objects.
+- Over the course of this book we’ll look at solutions for restoring or simply avoiding these objects.
-Similarly, the DOM is another global application namespace you have to worry
+- Similarly, the DOM is another global application namespace you have to worry about.

-about.
-There’s only one DOM tree for a given web page, and it’s shared by all applica-
+- There’s only one DOM tree for a given web page, and it’s shared by all applications running on the page.
-tions running on the page.
-This means taking special care when you interact with it.
+- This means taking special care when you interact with it.

-Any new elements you insert into the DOM have to coexist peacefully with existing ele-
-ments, and not interfere with other scripts that are querying the DOM.
-Similarly, your
+- Any new elements you insert into the DOM have to coexist peacefully with existing elements, and not interfere with other scripts that are querying the DOM.

-DOM queries can inadvertently select elements that don’t belong to you if they’re not
+- Similarly, your DOM queries can inadvertently select elements that don’t belong to you if they’re not scoped properly.
-scoped properly.
-The opposite is also true; other applications might accidentally
-query your elements if you haven’t carefully chosen unique IDs and class names.
+- The opposite is also true; other applications might accidentally query your elements if you haven’t carefully chosen unique IDs and class names.
-Since your code exists in the same execution environment as other scripts, security
-also becomes a taller order.
-Not only do you have to protect against improper use by
+- Since your code exists in the same execution environment as other scripts, security also becomes a taller order.
-users of your application, you also have to consider other scripts operating on the
-page, or even the publisher, to be a potential threat.
-For example, if you’re writing a
+- Not only do you have to protect against improper use by users of your application, you also have to consider other scripts operating on the page, or even the publisher, to be a potential threat.
-widget or script that ties to a larger, popular service, like a social networking website,
+- For example, if you’re writing a widget or script that ties to a larger, popular service, like a social networking website,
-publishers might have a vested interest in attempting to fake user interactions with
-their own pages.
+  publishers might have a vested interest in attempting to fake user interactions with their own pages.

 ---